wangyufan216/starter-hugo-research-group/content/publication/2017-Cross-cultural-Consistency/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Consistent parcellation of Broca's region'
+  caption: 'Consistent parcellation of Broca region'
   focal_point: ''
   preview_only: false